MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 }
 ```

+Since our dialog step methods reference instance properties, we need to use the `bind` method, so the `this` object resolves correctly within each step method.

-And, define each step as a separate method.
-You could also define the steps in-line using lambda expressions.
+In this sample, we define each step as a separate method.
+You can also define the steps in-line in the constructor using lambda expressions.

 ```javascript
 // This step in the dialog prompts the user for their name.